pwhittlesea/pwhittlesea.github.com/content/posts/2024-12-24-12-days-of-short-stories-wrap-up/index.md

 I still want to try my hand at writing a longer story.
 Let's see if this exercise helped.

-If you have read this far, and you read the stories, thank you for joining me, and I hope you don't want your time back.
+> [!NOTE]
-_No refunds!_
+> If you have read this far, and you read the stories, thank you for joining me, and I hope you don't want your time back.
-{: .notice--info}
+> _No refunds!_